kyleadams2600/Blackwell/README.md

 # Blackwell
 Repository for Blackwell Summer Scholars Program 2021

-Currently working on implementing an algorithm with Sophia Sohail
+Currently working on implementing an algorithm with Sophia Sohail.